aaronbembenek/making-formulog-fast/artifact/README.md

 The server will have the same structure and content as the x86 Docker image.
 The script for running the full set of experiments is `scripts/full_eval.sh`.
 Please edit it (with `vim` or `nano`) to configure the experiment to your liking (e.g., number of trials, which benchmarks to run); see the script for more information on how to do this.
-When modified to run a single trial of every configuration, it takes XXX hours to complete.
+When modified to run a single trial of every configuration (and the default timeout of 30 minutes), it takes 12-14 hours to complete.
+By our calculations, if you were to run a single trial of every configuration with a timeout of 10 minutes, it would take 8-10 hours to complete.

 Once you have configured the experiment to your liking, run it with this command: